Skip to main content

 To improve accuracy:

-• Correct wrong values during validation
+• Correct wrong values while verifying

 • Review low-confidence fields carefully